midastruth/files.md/README.md

 For me that was chatting.
 It is so natural for us to share an insight with our friends through a message.

-Only this time you'll write a message to the bot:
+Only this time i'll write a message to the bot:

 <img>

 And it will save our message to an `.md` file nicely.

-Later you can open [app.files.md](https://app.files.md) and make some connections between new and old notes.
+Later I open [app.files.md](https://app.files.md) and make some connections between new and old notes.

 My friends and I have been using this approach for 5+ years.